 This tricky commissioned piece was a compliment to an existing engagement ring.
 The challenge was to make a wedding ring that would match a bypass ring band, as opposed to a normal round band.

 The first step was to make a wax model that wrapped around on opposite sides of the existing ring.
 My solution was to make a bar at the base to hold the two pieces together.
 The ring was then cast, using the lost wax process, then pave set with small round diamonds.
 Challenge met!

-In this commissioned piece, a talented friend of mine that I have worked with for many years came to me with an enameled purple iris of hers to set in a pendant.
-I designed a setting for her beautiful enameled piece that incorporated the organic forms from the cuttle bone casting technique, which I felt really highlighted the natural beauty of the subject.
-I accented her enameled piece with a bezel set oval faceted Amethyst that you can see at the top of the pendant.
+In this commissioned piece, a talented friend of mine that I have worked with for many years came to me with an enameled purple iris of hers to set into a pendant.
+I designed a setting for her beautiful enameled piece that incorporated the organic forms from the cuttle bone casting technique.
+I feel this setting really highlights the natural beauty of the subject.
+I accented her enameled piece with a bezel set oval faceted amethyst at the top of the pendant.

-If you are also an artist and have ideas for working together, don’t hesitate to contact me with a proposal.
+If you are also an artist and have ideas for working together, please send me a DM with a proposal.